 ASAE Political Action Committee.
 APAC raises and dispenses funds to provide financial support to candidates for federal office who are supportive of ASAE in government affairs issues.
 Provides accounting for funds as segregated from ASAE general funds.

-Association Management Company Section Council.
-The AMC Section Council is charged to assist ASAE in providing programs, services, and information that help emerging AMC owners and staff (of any size AMC) address their unique association management and business challenges.
-This group requires two face-to-face meetings each year.Learn more about the AMC Section
+AMC Professionals Advisory Council.
+The AMC Professionals Advisory Council is charged to assist ASAE in providing programs, services, and information that help emerging AMC owners and staff (of any size AMC) address their unique association management and business challenges.
+This group requires two face-to-face meetings each year.Learn more about the AMC Professionals Community

 Audit Committee.
 The Audit Committee acts on behalf of the boards of directors and oversees all material aspects of the organization’s financial reporting, internal control, and audit functions.
 The committee coordinates with other board committees and maintains a strong, positive working relationship with management, external auditors, finance staff, counsel, and other committee advisors.